-The tragic events of recent days have once again highlighted the devastating impact of racial inequalities and injustice in America.
-The murder of George Floyd is just the most recent example of senseless violence towards the black community.
-We hear and share the anguish of the black community in response to these and other acts of racially motivated violence.
+We live in an increasingly complex, diverse, global society where there have many victims of senseless violence in BIPOC (Black and Indigenous People of Color) communities at the hands of oppressive behavior.
+As allies, we hear and share the anguish of black and indigenous communities in response to the murders of Breonna Taylor, George Floyd and other victims of ongoing racial or bias motivated violence.
 While the work in H&W focuses on healing, finding solutions, and bridging differences, we recognize there is no easy fix for systemic racism.
 We can start by taking a hard look at the pernicious roots of racial bias in our country, our communities, our institutions and within ourselves – and take concrete steps to combat it.
 It is imperative that we acknowledge and identify the existing structures and worldviews that create and maintain cultural and racial disparities.

-MHS will be offering a Racial Trauma Support Group this summer (and into the fall) on Tuesdays at 3pm co-led by Debeka Bennett, Ph.D. and Robbin Loonan, DVS, LPC.
+MHS will be offering a Racial Trauma Support Group this semester on Wednesdays from 3:30pm to 4:30pm.
 If interested, please fill out a request for group services form HERE.

 TCNJ Student Government has pulled together a list of advocacy resources consisting of petitions, ways to donate, and a variety of educational materials HERE.